anilabhadatta/educative.io_scraper/README.md

 ![image](https://user-images.githubusercontent.com/48487849/162980989-0f128b3d-c969-4809-8553-2bc6791f34b8.png)

 ######   eg: url -> https://www.educative.io/courses/grokking-computer-networking/JQBKG47LlGg
-      2. To Run the scraper refer the steps below.
+      2. Run both the executables chromedriver and educative_scraper by downloading them from latest release.
-      3. Select a config if you don't wish to use the default config 0 by pressing 2.
+      3. Select a config if you don't wish to use the default config "0" by pressing 2.
-      (Make sure to generate the config if the selected config is created for the first time)
+      (Make sure to generate the config if it is selected for the first time)
       4. Generate the config (if not present) and provide the url text file path, save location and headless mode by pressing 1.
       5. Login your educative account by pressing 3.
       6. Start Scraping by pressing 4.